-How to Tell if a Little Kid’s Odor Is Cause for Concern
+How To Tell If A Child’s Body Odor Is Cause For Concern

 Kids are naturally stinky, but there are some cases where an early funk might be a cause for parental concern.

-Generally, body odors begin emerging and stinging unsuspecting parents’ eyes at the onset of puberty, when apocrine sweat glands — the ones found in the underarm — become activated.
-Unlike eccrine glands, which are active throughout the body from birth, apocrine-produced sweat contains substances like fat, which are in turn consumed and digested by skin-dwelling bacteria.
-Which is to say, BO is caused by bacterial poop, more or less.
+Generally, kids’ body odor begins emerging when apocrine sweat glands — the ones found in the armpit — become activated.
+Unlike eccrine glands, which are active throughout the body from birth, apocrine-produced sweat contains substances like fat, which skin-dwelling bacteria then digest.
+Which is to say, stinky armpits are caused by bacterial poop, more or less.

-“The abnormal stuff parents should worry about is a less-than-puberty-age child is starting to develop stinky sweat, especially if it’s associated with early puberty,” says Dr. Howard Reinstein, a spokesman for the American Association of Pediatricians who serves as clinical faculty at Children’s Hospital Los Angeles and the UCLA Medical Center.
-“Being an early bloomer is ok.
+“The abnormal stuff parents should worry about is a less-than-puberty-age child starting to develop stinky sweat, especially if it’s associated with early puberty,” says Howard Reinstein, M.D., a spokesman for the American Association of Pediatricians who serves as clinical faculty at Children’s Hospital Los Angeles and the UCLA Medical Center.
+“Being an early bloomer is okay.
 If you get a little bit of hair when you’re 9, 10, 11, that’s one thing.
 If you’re 5 or 6 that shouldn’t happen.
-The concern is that something’s wrong.
-For some reason, hormones are being secreted that shouldn’t be secreted yet.
-You have to worry: Why is that system getting activated?
-Is there something secreting levels of a hormone that shouldn’t be elevated yet?”
+The concern is that something’s wrong.”

-More often than not, if a child isn’t suddenly smelling like a construction worker who just finished an after-work Crossfit session, it’s likely just a case of poor hygiene, which simply calls for an increase in washing and some preventative measures for kids who are naturally a bit more sweaty.
-Parents can also monitor the child’s diet, limiting more pungent foods like curry and garlic.
+More often than not, body odor in children is just a case of poor hygiene that can be mitigated with more regular bathing and maybe some preventative measures for kids who are naturally a bit more sweaty.
+Parents can also monitor the child’s diet, limiting pungent foods like garlic.
 Some studies also indicate that organic milk devoid of hormones can reduce odor.
-And if all else fails, deodorant is a powerful weapon.
+And if all else fails, deodorant for kids can be a powerful weapon.

-Nobody wants to be the parent with the stinky kid, and nobody wants to let warning signs go unchecked.
-But the majority of the time, a kid’s odor can be traced to the fact that kids are generally prone to touching stinky stuff and carrying their odors around with them.
-If they don’t smell like standard body odor or emit some other chronic funk, chances are it will wash off … at least until they hit puberty.
+That said, the majority of the time, a kid’s odor can be traced to the fact that kids are generally prone to touching stinky stuff and carrying their odors around with them.